President's Council/Senior Administration

 Stephanie Dane

-Dane joined Webster in 2022 as the Senior Director of Communications before accepting the Interim CCO role in January 2024.
+Dane joined Webster in 2022 as the Senior Director of Communications, was appointed Interim CCO in January 2024, and accepted the position of CCO in June 2024.

 Her career has been dedicated to marketing communications in the nonprofit sector.
 She served over 20 years at the Gateway Region YMCA; 14 of those years focused on marketing and communications to support member acquisition and retention, and growing program enrollment.
 In 2021, Dane transitioned her career to higher education.
 She joined Fontbonne University as the Director of Integrated Marketing Communications before accepting the opportunity to return to her alma mater as the Senior Director of Communications.